oracle-cne/ocne/doc/experimental/introduction.md

 * Istio Authorization Polices
 * Network Policies

+## Unsupported Components
+This section lists components that are either obsolete or do not require migration.

-## Obsolete components
+### Obsolete components
-Obsolete components consist of components that we neither support nor have migration solutions, such as Rancher.
-The customer may or may not continue to use these components, but Oracle is not involved.

-**Verrazzano Owned** (These components were developed by Verrazzano)
+These components are obsolete and were removed from the system during migration.

 * Verrazzano Platform Operator
 * verrazzano Application Operator
 * Verrazzano Cluster Operator
 * Verrazzano CAPI controllers

-**Third Party** (completely unsupported)
+### Unsupported components
+These components are unsupported, but not removed.
+You may continue to use these components at your own discretion.

 * Argo
 * Coherence
 * Rancher